 Was Columcille’s first monastery in Derry?

-Its believed that after leaving Glasnevin monastery St Columba travelled North to an area called Doire Calgach (oakwood of Calgach) known today as Derry, the oldest continuously inhabited places in Ireland, where he supposedly founded his first monastic Church known as Dubh Regles (The Black Church) in 546 AD.
+Its believed that after leaving Glasnevin monastery St Columba traveled North to an area called Doire Calgach (Derry), the oldest continuously inhabited places in Ireland.
+It was here he supposedly founded his first monastic Church known as Dubh Regles (The Black Church) in 546 AD.

 Local historians believe though it wasn’t until later a Christian monastery was founded on the hill of Derry after a local King donated the site.
 Although the monastery belonged to the federation of Columban churches who seen St Columba as their spiritual leader its believed the church was have been very small at the beginning but may have lasted into the middle ages and evolved into the Augustinian congregation.

 Tradition states that Columba disputed with St. Finian of Moville over a psalter (a volume containing the book of psalms and other devotional material).
 Columba had borrowed the book from St. Finian and had copied the manuscript intending to keep it but St. Finian disputed his right to keep the copy.

 The High King of Ireland at the time of the dispute, Diarmaid Mac Cerbhaill, passed sentence by saying: